 - the factors referenced in this Annual Report on Form 10-K, including those set forth under "Item 1.
 Business" and "Item 1A.
 Risk Factors" of Part I and "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" of Part II; - general volatility of the capital markets; - accelerating inflationary trends, spurred by multiple factors including high commodity prices, a tight labor market, and low residential vacancy rates, may result further in interest rate increases and lead to increased market volatility; - changes in the Company's investment objectives and business strategy; - · availability, terms and deployment of capital; - availability of suitable investment opportunities; - the Company's ability to operate its licensed mortgage servicing subsidiary and oversee the activities of such subsidiary; - the Company's ability to manage various operational and regulatory risks associated with its business; - the Company's dependence on its external Manager, Cherry Hill Mortgage Management, LLC and the Company's ability to find a suitable replacement if the Company or the Manager were to terminate the management agreement the Company has entered into with the Manager; - · changes in the Company's assets, interest rates or the general economy; - increased rates of default and/or decreased recovery rates on the Company's investments, including as a result of the effects of more severe weather and changes in traditional weather patterns; - the ultimate geographic spread, severity and duration of pandemics, such as the outbreak of the COVID-19 pandemic and the emergence of new variants of the virus, actions that may be taken by governmental authorities to contain or address the impact of such pandemics, and the potential negative impacts of such pandemics on the U.S. and global economy generally and the U.S. residential mortgage market and our financial condition and results of operations specifically; - changes in interest rates, interest rate spreads, the yield curve, prepayment rates or recapture rates; - limitations on the Company's business due to compliance with requirements for maintaining its qualification as a REIT under the Code and the Company's exception from the definitions of "investment company" under the Investment Company Act (or of otherwise not falling within those definitions);
+Management's Discussion and Analysis of Financial Condition and Results of Operations" of Part II; - · general volatility of the capital markets; - inflationary trends could result in further interest rate increases or sustained higher interest rates for longer than expected periods of time, which could lead to increased market volatility; - changes in the Company's investment objectives and business strategy; - availability, terms and deployment of capital; - availability of suitable investment opportunities; - the Company's ability to operate its licensed mortgage servicing subsidiary and oversee the activities of such subsidiary; - the Company's ability to manage various operational and regulatory risks associated with its business; - the Company's dependence on its external manager, Cherry Hill Mortgage Management, LLC, and the Company's ability to find a suitable replacement if the Company or the Manager were to terminate or not renew the management agreement the Company has entered into with the Manager; - changes in the Company's assets, interest rates or the general economy; - increased rates of default and/or decreased recovery rates on the Company's investments, including as a result of the effects of more severe weather and changes in traditional weather patterns; - changes in interest rates, interest rate spreads, the yield curve, prepayment rates or recapture rates; - limitations on the Company's business due to compliance with requirements for maintaining its qualification as a REIT under the Code and the Company's exception from the definitions of "investment company" under the Investment Company Act (or of otherwise not falling within those definitions);

-- · the degree and nature of the Company's competition, including competition for the residential mortgage assets in which the Company invests; and - other risks associated with acquiring, investing in and managing residential mortgage assets.
+- the degree and nature of the Company's competition, including competition for the residential mortgage assets in which the Company invests; and - · other risks associated with acquiring, investing in and managing residential mortgage assets.